This title is a little misleading.

-It wasn't about the $17, obviously; it was how I earned it.
+It wasn't about the $17, obviously—it was how I earned it.
 I spent time creating something that I thought was cool, then hit publish.
-After a few days, random strangers I've never met before decided to spend their hard-earned cents on my icon set, oftentimes while I was working on something else entirely.
+After a few days, random strangers I've never met before decided to spend their hard-earned cents on my product, oftentimes while I was working on something else entirely.
 Without realizing it, I just discovered digital content leverage: create something once with sufficient effort, then sell it repeatedly with minimal effort.

 Fast forward 7 years later, minus 6 days.
 I saw some people sharing screenshots of their iPhones after discovering that iOS 14 now allows you to add custom icons to your home screen using the Siri Shortcuts app.
-This was the first time you can really customize iOS, and it was catching on.
+This was the first time you can sorta customize iOS, and it was catching on quick.

 This is something people have been doing for years on jailbroken iOS and Android devices, except this time, you can do it natively on iOS.

 As soon as I noticed the hype, I put together some icons in my own style, downloaded some widgets, and tried it all out.
 I thought it looked cool, so I shared a screenshot of it on Twitter.
 Right away, people started asking about the icons in the screenshot.
 So I quickly packaged them, uploaded them to Gumroad, and embedded them on a Notion site using Super.
-All of this took about two hours.
+All of this took just a few hours.